mcMineyC/sh1mmer-waxer-docker/README.md

 # SH1MMER Wax Docker Image

-Dockerized version of the [MercuryWorkshop/sh1mmer](https://github.com/MercuryWorkshop/sh1mmer) `wax` tooling.
+Fully self-contained Docker image for the [MercuryWorkshop/sh1mmer](https://github.com/MercuryWorkshop/sh1mmer) `wax` tooling.

-This lets you inject SH1MMER payloads into a raw RMA factory shim without installing the dependencies on your host system.
+This image includes everything needed for normal SH1MMER injection, legacy payloads, Chromebrew/Devshim builds, and Br0ker-style update payloads.

-The container runs `wax/wax.sh` and modifies the provided shim **in place**.
+The container runs `wax/wax.sh` by default and modifies the provided shim **in place**.

 > **Warning**: The operation is destructive.
 Always keep a clean backup of your original RMA shim.